-We carry out medical, surgical, humanitarian and emergency medical brigades for populations that are in conditions of extreme poverty, social or geographical exclusion, with the purpose of changing lives.#WEGOWHERETHEYNEEDUSMOST
+We carry out medical, surgical, humanitarian and emergency medical care brigades for populations in conditions of extreme poverty, social or geographic exclusion, with the purpose of changing lives.

-On average we perform a brigade each month, with an average duration of three days, in which we are able to help close to 700 people with 1,100 specialized medical consultations and 120 surgical procedures.
+We carry out an average of one brigade per month, lasting three days, in which we benefited close to 700 people with 1,100 specialized medical consultations and 120 surgical procedures.

-For each brigade we count on average with a team of 45 health professional volunteers, and transport two tons worth of medical equipment, surgical supplies, and medicine.
+For each brigade we have an average team of 45 volunteer health professionals, and we transport two tons of cargo of medical equipment, surgical supplies and medicines.

 This type of brigade has a surgical component from which an average of 120 people benefit from each brigade.
 The PAC transform a hospital from a level I to a level II, being able to put together three operations rooms were specialized procedures such as general surgery, gynecology, and ophthalmology take place.

 Medical brigades are conducted in municipalities or villages that don't have a hospital.
 We provide services for general medicine, gynecology, pediatrics, optometry, ophthalmology, dentistry, nutrition, and obstetric ultrasound.